instafluff/ComfyMongoDB/README.md

 ## MongoDB Version ##

 ComfyMongoDB currently runs MongoDB Community Edition v4.0.10

-## Connection ##

-The MongoDB server will start on port `27017` and can be connected to with the url: `mongodb://localhost:27017`

-For an example connection, take a look at `example.js`!

 ## How to Specify Your Own Database Directory ##